 - Other Requirements: Customers must be creditworthy

 Invoice financing could be a good option for contractors who don’t want their credit checked, or who have less-than-perfect credit, because some lenders look at other factors besides your credit.
 These lenders are more interested in the creditworthiness of your customers than they are of your own because your customers will essentially be repaying what you borrow.
-You can learn more by reading our guide to invoice financing.

 What Invoice Financing is Missing